mawcodev/HandFlix/README.md

 ##  👍 About The Project

-Hi there!
-This is a Gesture controller video player.
-You can start, stop, pause and so on only with your hands.
-This is a final project for Artificial Vision course at Collegue.
+Handflix is a hand-controlled video player web application.
+Our web application is based on the hand position tracker provided by MediaPipe in order to control start, pause and stop video actions. 🎓 It's a college's project for Digital Image Processing.
+Computer Vision's course.

 ![handflix screenshot](https://github.com/mawcoo/HandFlix/blob/main/static/images/readme/screenshot.png)
 <!-- GETTING STARTED -->